-Reports and/or taxes submitted after the due dates and rejected Forms are subject to interest and penalty.
+Forms and/or taxes submitted after the due dates and rejected Forms are subject to interest and penalty.
 The interest rate is 1.5 percent of the tax due per month, or fraction thereof, until paid.
 The penalty is 10 percent of the tax due, or \$100, whichever is higher.

-The Quarterly report follows the following schedule: For March 31 reports, the final report is due on April 30.
+The UC30 Quarterly report follows the following schedule: For March 31 reports, the final report is due on April 30.
 If the report is not received on the due date, a penalty is assessed on May 10, and a delinquency notice is sent on May 31.
 For June 30 reports, the final report is due on July 31.
 If the report is not received by the due date, a penalty is assessed on August 10, and a delinquency notice is sent on August 31.
 For September 30 reports, the final report is due on October 31.
-If the report is not received by the due date, a penalty is assessed on November 30.
-For December 30 reports, the final report is due date, a penalty is assessed on November 30.
+If the report is not received by the due date, a delinquency notice is sent on August 31.
+For September 30 reports, the final report is due on October 31.
+If the report is not received by the due date, a penalty is assessed on November 10, and a delinquency notice is sent on November 30.
 For December 30 reports, the final report is due by January 31.
-If the report is not received by the due date, a penalty is assessed on November 30.
-For December 30 reports, the final report is due by January 31.
-If the report is not received by the due date, a penalty 10, and a delinquency notice is sent on February 28.
+If the report is not received by the due date, a penalty is assessed on February 10, and a delinquency notice is sent on February 28.